Not to be confused with BBQ charcoal, activated charcoal is an incredibly adsorptive material that can bind to pathogens, gases, and chemicals.

 Coal-Conut Activated Charcoal

 - Mean particle size: 7

 While this brand of activated charcoal isn’t as well-known as others, it is a very high-quality product derived from coal.
 The brand lists the iodine number as 1250, which means it has a high adsorptive ability.
-The ash content isn’t listed but, as the product is made from coconut shells, it should be pure.
+The ash content isn’t listed, but it should be pure as the product is made from coconut shells.

 The property which makes this activated charcoal stand out from other brands is the tiny mean particle size of just 7 microns.
 It feels like talcum powder and is great for external use on skin.
 Of course, you can still use it internally.

 This product is affordable considering the quality and is available in various bulk sizes.

 - Derived from: hardwood

 Most activated charcoal sold in bulk is granular, meaning it is too abrasive and chunky for topical uses.
 This activated charcoal by Multivita is an exception.
 It is very affordable and comes in packages of 2lbs.
 The AC is packaged in Mylar bags, which are air-tight and waterproof.

 This is far from the best quality of activated charcoal (which isn’t surprising considering the price).
 However, I wouldn’t be surprised if the quality is better than more expensive “premium” brands marketed for detoxes.